Are engineers creative? Not all types of engineering require creativity. But engineering as a whole heavily relies on creativity.

 - Pattern recognition

-On that note, I’ve discussed 20 tips on how engineers can become more creative.
-This will help you improve your creativity level.
+On that note, read my 20 tips on how engineers can become more creative.

 “Are engineers creative?” wrap up

+“Creativity” has a different definition depending on who you ask.
 But one thing is clear, engineers solve problems.
-You’re given a list of constraints and conditions.
+They come up with efficient solutions, while up against given constraints and conditions.

-Yes, the end goal is clear, but the process is far from straightforward.
+And yes, the end goal is clear, but the process is far from straightforward.
+This is where imagination and original ideas come into play.

 Do you think engineers are creative?
 Which profession do you think showcases the highest level of creativity?